timschneeb/LiveprogIDE/README.md

-# EELEditor
+# LiveprogIDE
-Basic embeddable EEL IDE (JamesDSP for Linux)
+Basic embeddable Liveprog IDE, currently supports EELang2 (JamesDSP for Linux)

 Designed to be used as a plugin in a QMake subdirs project.